 No one should have to experience trauma for questioning or leaving their faith!
 Yet, blasphemy and apostasy are forbidden in Islam, and even punishable by death.

-ExMuslims who dare to speak up or live life on their own terms are ostracized, shunned, hurt, persecuted, tortured, jailed, and even killed in strict Muslim families and countries.
-Support and resources are inaccessible, and the majority of us remain closeted about being ExMuslims for our own safety.
+ExMuslims who dare to speak up publicly or live life on their own terms are ostracized, shunned, hurt, persecuted, tortured, jailed, and even killed in strict Muslim families and countries.
+Support and resources are largely inaccessible, and the majority of us ExMuslims remain closeted about being ExMuslims for our own safety and wellbeing.

 What can we collectively do with and for ExMuslims?

-We must be able to speak up about the lack of freedom to leave Islam and the inequities and inequalities that unjustly hurt and harm people, especially women and LGBTQ.
+We must be able to speak up about the lack of freedom to leave Islam and the inequities and inequalities that unjustly hurt and harm people, especially the gender and sex-biased discrimination faced by women and LGBTQ+ communities.
 And, friendly reminder, criticizing Islam’s ideologies and beliefs does not mean ExMuslims are anti-Muslim.
 ExMuslims still have Muslim families, friends and loved ones and all we ask is for acceptance and belonging without Islam.

 More ExMuslim Links to Check Out